Articles in the series

 - The customer’s user account does not include their email address.

-Read more about troubleshooting and resolving these problems in Troubleshooting email notifications.
+Read more about troubleshooting and resolving these problems in Customers are not receiving emails.

 Another email problem that occurs far less often, but that you should still be aware of, is the result of automated email replies created both inside and outside of your Zendesk Support account generating more email notifications than you want.
 This is referred to as a mail loop and occurs when two automated email reply systems start exchanging messages.